YShu7/YShu7.github.io/_posts/2019-10-25-Image Descriptors.md

 Pixels may end up between two points

-To dtermine the intensity of each point, we distribute color among neighboring pixels
+To determine the intensity of each point, we distribute color among neighboring pixels

-If a pixel (x’,y’) receives intensity from more than one pixels (x,y), we average their intensity contributions.
+If a pixel (x’, y’) receives intensity from more than one pixels (x, y), we average their intensity contributions.

 ##### Drawbacks